keer707/Wrangle-WeRateDogs-Twitter/README.md

 - json

 ### Gather
-- Enhanced Twitter Archive data contains basic tweet data given by Udacity
+- Enhanced Twitter Archive data contains basic tweet data given by Udacity.
-- Twitter API to gather retweet count and favorite count, which are notable columns
+- Twitter API to gather retweet count and favorite count, which are notable columns, additionally details about hashtags used.
-- Image Predictions File, containing the predicted breeds of dogs given by Udacity
+- Image Predictions File, containing the predicted breeds of dogs given by Udacity.

 #### Limitations:
 - Enhanced archive data contains basic tweet data (tweet ID, timestamp, text, etc.) of their tweets as they stood on August 1, 2017.